10 Essential Tips for Developing Effective OHS Training That Improves Workplace Safety

 Introduction Psychological health is no longer a “grey area” in workplace safety—especially in Victoria.
 With the introduction of the Occupational Health and Safety (Psychological Health) Regulations 2025, Victoria has now moved much closer to the harmonised Work Health and Safety (WHS) model used across most of Australia.
 For small businesses and not-for-profits, this is a […]

-But the real question is: 👉 Are you confident your business is fully compliant?
+Are you confident your business is fully compliant?
 Does your business employ staff or engage contractors?
-If so, you have clear legal responsibilities under the WorkSafe Victoria framework to ensure a safe and healthy workplace.
+If so, you have clear legal responsibilities and OHS duty of care obligations under the WorkSafe Victoria framework to ensure a safe and healthy workplace.
 Many small and medium businesses believe they are meeting their obligations—until an incident, inspection, […]

 If you’re running a business in Victoria, keeping on top of workplace health and safety (OHS) training can quickly become overwhelming.
 Between inductions, refresher training, high-risk licences, and compliance obligations, it’s easy for things to slip through the cracks.
 That’s where an OHS Training Matrix becomes essential.
 What is an OHS Training Matrix?
 An OHS […]